InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

 //  parseInt('3', 2) -> NaN
 ```

-The effect of `FlapMap` is almost the same with a `Map`, but the original array will be flatten for multidimensional arrays.
-You can think of `FlapMap` as a `map` and a `flatten`, which is currently not supported in browsers.
+The effect of `FlatMap` is almost the same with a `Map`, but the original array will be flatten for multidimensional arrays.
+You can think of `FlatMap` as a `map` and a `flatten`, which is currently not supported in browsers.

 ```js
 [1, [2], 3].flatMap((v) => v + 1)